ebenagati/Portfolio/Spotify Project/README.md

 | remote       | 40    | 1.37                  |
 | trackerror   | 30    | 1.03                  |
 | appload      | 27    | 0.93                  |

+It is clear to see a large proportion of my listens from Drake are passive listens.
+To explain further Spotify has an autoplay feature such that when a song has finished, the next song is played.
+Due to the large amount of Drake in my liked songs, it makes sense that a large proportion of my plays from a Drake are from sceniaros where a Drake song is simply the next in line due to his relatively large presence in my liked songs